Not all household products are created equal. What cleaning products should you skip over to help improve and maintain your indoor air quality?

 Bleach

 For many generations, people all over the globe have relied on chlorine bleach to clean and disinfect their homes.
-While these common household products can do a great job at keeping the house squeaky clean, researchers have recently discovered that bleach fumes can form airborne particles that may be harmful if inhaled.
+While these common household products can do a great job at keeping the house squeaky clean, researchers have recently discovered that bleach fumes can form airborne particlesOpens in a new tab. that may be harmful if inhaled.

 And because it’s not an all-purpose cleaner, bleach is often used in conjunction with other cleaning agents.
 This can create hazardous byproducts, including chloramines, gaseous ammonia, and hypochlorous acid.